 The LMM-RS estimates for the fixed effect slope parameter standard error is the highest when compared to the corresponding estimates within variable pairing as generated by other modeling methods.
-In contrast, the standard error of the fixed effect slope parameter is lowest for the LMM-RI model within variable pairings.
+In contrast, the standard error of the fixed effect slope parameter is smallest for the LMM-RI model within variable pairings.
 The LM-FE model has a lower fixed effect slope standard error than either the LM or the GEE model within both variable combinations.